ianchez/podcasts-app/README.md

 - Show more information about the podcast like genre, release date, etc.
 - Add additional filters like by author, genre, etc.
 - Add filters to the episode list
-- Add pagination to the podcast list and the episode list (API allows pagination)
 - Include other data sources like Spotify, Google Podcasts, etc.
 - Allow the user to add podcasts / episodes to a favorites list
 - Allow the user to create playlists